bucketscan/bucketscan/README.md

 4. Scans - files can have multiple scans.
 Each scan has a status and a result.

 Other notes: We will likely want the concept of a sandbox environment.
 This is where customers can integrate and we will just pass the file through the system, or deliberately fail it.
 In this way, API keys are assigned a livemode, true or false to determine this fact.

+**Initially however, we will just focus on creating users (who will be automatically assigned a team in the background).**